 Selected participants commit to:

 - an intensive training retreat on intergroup relations concepts and facilitation skills.
-The Fall 2015 dates are Friday-Sunday, September 25-27.
+The Fall 2015 dates were Friday-Sunday, September 25-27.
 Transportation, meals, accommodations and all materials are provided free to selected participants.

 - training for specific program models and/or content (e.g., Voices of Discovery, Queer & Ally Training); specific times (1-4 hours) varies by content

 - Team Meetings a minimum of once per month (for program updates, facilitation debriefs, peer support, etc); schedules negotiated each term

 - a minimum of 10 hours of facilitation/practice each quarter through CME-affiliated programs